dongdo1999/LocalFestival_SuccFaillAnalysis/README.md

 ## 🔍 Analysis Workflow

-1.Data Collection<br>
+1. Data Collection<br>
-2.Data Preprocessing and Merging (Reclassification of Festival Types) 3.EDA (Exploratory Data Analysis)
+2. Data Preprocessing and Merging (Reclassification of Festival Types)
+3. EDA (Exploratory Data Analysis)
-4.Identification of Success Factors (based on feature importance with 'visitors/budget' as the dependent variable) 5.Clustering Festivals Based on Key Success Factors (using KMedoids) (distinguishing success/failure clusters based on 'visitors/budget' and 'average daily visitors')
+4. Identification of Success Factors (based on feature importance with 'visitors/budget' as the dependent variable)
+5. Clustering Festivals Based on Key Success Factors (using KMedoids) (distinguishing success/failure clusters based on 'visitors/budget' and 'average daily visitors')
-6.Profiling Characteristics and Key Visitors of Each Festival Cluster 7.Proposing Improvement Plans for Failed Festival Clusters (based on commonalities and differences with successful clusters)
+6. Profiling Characteristics and Key Visitors of Each Festival Cluster
+7. Proposing Improvement Plans for Failed Festival Clusters (based on commonalities and differences with successful clusters)

 ## 💡 Analysis Results
 #### Success Factors